14 follow-up email templates and examples that get responses

 [YOUR NAME]

-Sometimes you email someone and then find out they’re not the right person to talk to.
-When sending this type of follow-up email, it’s important to let the recipient know who it is that referred you to them and what you can do for their company.
-CC the colleague you originally emailed but focus primarily on the value that you can provide.
+Sometimes you email someone and find out they’re not the right person to talk to.
+When sending this type of follow-up email, let the recipient know who referred you to them and what you can do for their company.
+CC the colleague you originally emailed, but keep the focus on the value you can provide.

 You can add further credibility by adding links to your social media profiles and corporate website via your email signature.
 This gives the recipient an easy way to learn more about what your company offers.